eduardorochasoares/easytopic/README.md

 ![workflow](workflow.png)

 ## Requirements
-All you need is [Docker](https://www.docker.com/) to run `easytopic`.
+All you need is [Docker](https://www.docker.com/) and Docker Compose to run `easytopic`.
 To install it, just follow the guide for your OS:

 - [MacOS](https://docs.docker.com/docker-for-mac/install/)